-- There's a Crowning Moment of Funny for this trope in the Hellsing manga and OVA (Original Video Animation), where a meeting between Hellsing and the Catholics goes badly and Alucard and Anderson are about to throw down in an art museum, so Seras defuses the situation by pretending to be a guide and leading a group of elderly tourists into the room.
+- There's a funny moment for this trope in the Hellsing manga and OVA (Original Video Animation), where a meeting between Hellsing and Iscariot goes badly and Alucard and Anderson are about to throw down in an art museum, so Seras defuses the situation by pretending to be a guide and leading a group of elderly tourists into the room.

 - Natsu and Gray from Fairy Tail are always fighting, but will immediately put on huge smiles (and a cold sweat) whenever Erza Scarlett walks in.

-- In Hataraku Maou-sama!, Maou reveals to Suzuno that he knows her secret and had only pretended to ignore it so long as she did not interfere with the daily lives of him and his associates, which shocks her greatly.
+- In The Devil Is a Part-Timer!, Maou reveals to Suzuno that he knows her secret and had only pretended to ignore it so long as she did not interfere with the daily lives of him and his associates, which shocks her greatly.
 Subverted later when Suzuno decides to side with Maou instead against Archangel Sariel.

 - In the Jean Valhardi adventure Le Soleil Noir, the eponymous hero makes use of such a situation, courtesy of a hapless glazier, to escape.